KathrynMorgan/Conext/README.md

 ## Bespoke System

-If you would like a bespoke system created at very competivive rates, with a turn around of a week or so, contact me via my website @ [https://cherone.co.uk](https://cherone.co.uk) or if you use [Upwork](https://www.upwork.com/o/profiles/users/~01ff0ec055a5895e8f/), though that.
+If you would like a bespoke system created at very competitive rates, with a turn around of a week, contact me via my website @ [https://cherone.co.uk](https://cherone.co.uk) or if you use [Upwork](https://www.upwork.com/o/profiles/users/~01ff0ec055a5895e8f/), though that.

 ## Developer Support